ysanajong/ysanajong.github.io/about.markdown

 permalink: /about/
 ---

 Yannick is an experienced network professional with over fitheen years of industry experience in internetworking and network-security.
-With a proven track record of success in [specific skills/achievements], they have demonstrated exceptional leadership abilities, successfully managing and motivating teams to deliver high-quality results.

 ### Contact me